Suryansh1604/Superstore2-Tableau-Data-Analytics-Project/README.md

 Some of the visual components you might (or already do) include:

-- Sales vs Target comparisons
-- Geographical maps of sales / profit by region / state / city
-- Trend (time series) charts
-- Category / segment performance (bar charts, tree maps)
+- Bans of Total Sales, Total Profit and Total Quantity Sales
+- Monthly trend of Sales, Profit and Quantity Sold
+- SubCategory Performance by Sales and Comparison of Subcategory Sales with Profit
+- Weekly KPI(Profit and Sales) Trends
+- Average KPI(Profit and sales) values

+- Bans of Total Order, Total Customers and Total Sales Per Orders
+- Monthly Trend of Order, Customers and Total Sales Per Custoers
-- Customer segmentation / top customers
+- Customer Distribution by different Order Size
-- Profit margins / discount analysis
+- Top 10 Customers by Profit
-- Filter / parameter driven interactive views
+- Additional Information of Previous Customers like rank, current profit, current sales and last purchase date

 ## Sample Insights & Recommendations